Small rainbow cliques in randomly perturbed dense graphs: Introduction

-A fairly complete overview regarding the emergence of small fixed rainbow configurations in random graphs can be found in the work of Bohman, Frieze, Pikhurko, and Smyth~\cite{BFPS10} and references therein.
+A fairly complete overview regarding the emergence of small fixed rainbow configurations in random graphs can be found in the work of Bohman, Frieze, Pikhurko, and Smyth~\cite{BFPS10} and references therein (note that they have considered a wider class of edge-colourings rather than just proper ones).
 The first to consider the emergence of fixed rainbow configurations in random graphs with respect to proper edge-colourings were R\"odl and Tuza~\cite{RT92}.
-Subsequently, Kohayakawa, Kostadinidis and Mota~\cite{KKM14, KKM18} launched the systematic study of such rainbow configurations in random graphs with respect to proper edge-colourings.
+Subsequently, Kohayakawa, Konstadinidis and Mota~\cite{KKM14, KKM18} launched the systematic study of such rainbow configurations in random graphs with respect to proper edge-colourings.